visit-dav/visit/src/doc/tutorials/Scripting.rst

 ---------------

 We will be using Python scripts in each of the following sections:
-You can get them by:
+You can get execute them by:

-1) Cut-n-paste-ing it into your Python interpreter.
+1) Cut-n-paste-ing them into a tab in the Commands window and executing it.
-2) Or copying it to a separate file and issuing: *Source("/path/to/script/location/script.py")*

-For all of these scripts, make sure "example.silo" is currently open.
+For all of these scripts, make sure "example.silo" is currently open unless otherwise noted.

 Setting attributes
 ~~~~~~~~~~~~~~~~~~